kinthero/site/docs/index.md

-# Welcome to kinther's blog
+# Welcome to kinther's site

 ---